Revision 23-2; April 28, 2023

 Once everyone is in attendance, the hearings officer will explain what will happen and swear everyone in.
 Then, the agency representative will explain the action they took on your case.
 You will then have a chance to ask questions and explain why you disagree with the action or inaction taken by the agency.

-What kinds of appeals are heard by the Fair and Fraud Hearings section?
+What kinds of appeals are heard by the Fair and Fraud Hearings Department?

 How do I know the appeal process is fair?

-The hearings officer is required by state and federal law to be impartial and must be a person who has no prior knowledge of the case.
+The hearings officer is required by state and federal law to be impartial and must be a person with no prior knowledge of the case.
 The hearings officer may only consider evidence and testimony provided at the hearing when making a decision on the case.

 How many times can I appeal the same issue?